 - National Institute for Occupational Safety & Health (NIOSH)

 - NFPA 101 – Life Safety Code

 - NFPA 45 – Fire Protection for Laboratories Using Chemicals

 - ANSI Z87.1 – Standard for Eye Protection

-Standard that are interested in outcome.
+Standards that are interested in an outcome.
 Explicit procedures may not be given, but non-mandatory templates and guides are often provided as appendices to the standards.
 Examples: The Lab Standard requires the creation of a Chemical Hygiene Plan for the safe use of laboratory chemicals.
 This plan is in place of the more explicit requirements for General Industry use of chemicals in the workplace (known as Hazard Communication).

 The Safety Manual has existed as a set of approximately ninety titles.
 While they are sometimes referred to as policies, most are guides or procedures designed to assist in successfully meeting existing regulatory requirements.
 Very few are true statements of policy (see definitions above).

 Documents have been categorized into a few groups: